leoaishwarya/leoaishwarya.github.io/blog/_posts/2021-07-01-new-beginning.md

 I know your intentions and sacrifices,

-Telling the honest ones on my face would have difficult and,
+Telling the honest ones on my face would have been difficult and,

 I totally understand, the right choice to make.